samuelcboone/ThermoPlates/README.md

 - 05_Loop_Plot.sh - Uses the series of thermochron_master_${age}.xyz files created in 03_Thermochron_GPlates.sh for every modelling time step and creates three different scatter plots of cooling rate versus time coloured by (i) dynamic topography, (ii) change in dynamic topography, and (iii) paleoprecipitaton rate across the entire input thermochronology dataset.

+- 06_Correlation_Analysis.sh - Uses the series of thermochron_master_${age}.xyz files to make three plots of cooling rate versus dynamic topography, cooling rate versus change in dynamic topography, and cooling rate versus change in paleoprecipitation rate, respectively.
+In each case, the symbols are coloured by age.
+A pearson correlation coefficient is then calculated for each plot and added to the plots.

+- 07_RvAge.sh - Uses the series of thermochron_master_${age}.xyz files to calculate pearson correlation coefficients (r) for cooling rate versus dynamic topography, cooling rate versus change in dynamic topography, and cooling rate versus change in paleoprecipitation rate, respectively, at each million year time step.
+It then plots the r values through time in three different subplots.

+- 08_MeansvAge.sh - Uses the series of thermochron_master_${age}.xyz files to calculate means and standard deviations for the variables cooling rate, dynamic topography, change in dynamic topography, and paleoprecipitation rate for each time step and then plots these through time.
+Next, it makes plots of mean cooling rate mean versus mean dynamic topography, mean cooling rate versus mean change in mean dynamic topography, and mean cooling rate versus mean change in paleoprecipitation rate, and calculates pearson correlation coefficient for these.

 - 99_Animator.sh - Can be placed in a directory of figures from multiple time slices (like those made in some of the above script) to make a combined animation (e.g., Vids.
 S1-S4 in Boone et al., 2025).

 Note: Data for the Central Asian example published in Boone et al. (2025) can be found in the Supplementary Data of that paper.